azadis/EMISAC/README.md

 Another application of this code is in time-lapse photography where the light correction is needed.

-The first version 1.0 (July 2014) is developed by Samaneh Azadi in a colaboration with Jeremy Maitin-Shepard in the Robotic Learning Lab, EECS department, UC Berkeley under the supervision of Prof. Pieter Abbeel.
+The first version 1.0 (June 2014) is developed by Samaneh Azadi in a colaboration with Jeremy Maitin-Shepard in the Robotic Learning Lab, EECS department, UC Berkeley under the supervision of Prof. Pieter Abbeel.